aymaneMx/aymaneMx.com/content/posts/vuejs-alongside-django-template.md

 The app shows the users' tasks, and the user can perform basic crud actions.

-It looks really simple, but it’s a great way to practice some of the key concepts of Vue.
+It looks really simple, but it’s a great way to practice some key concepts of Vue.

 Try to create it yourself, and of course, If you get stuck, you can always get back to my code.